Chicken Raising Tips for Beginners

 But it is a big decision.

-It should be done after careful consideration of time constraints, financial constraints, living conditions, and chicken coops.
+It should be done after careful consideration of time constraints, financial constraints, living conditions, and the availability of chicken coops.

 Before bringing the chicks home, you must set up a brooder area.

-This can be done in something as simple as an unused bathtub, large plastic bin, or small plastic wading pool.
+This can be done in something as simple as an unused bathtub, a large plastic bin, or a small plastic wading pool.

-In this area, you will need a heating device like a heat lamp (these can be dangerous) or a radiant type of heat, which is generally considered safer.
+In this area, you will need a heating device, such as a heat lamp (which can be dangerous), or a radiant type of heat, which is generally considered safer.

 A type of bedding of large pine shavings, straw, or hay.